Cats

 Rudyard Kipling wrote about the ‘cat that walked by himself’.
 How well he had studied and understood the feline way of doing things.
 Cats are uniquely tuned in to life, both their own and ours.
 Cats are …., well cats are cats!

-Strangely, I can find no reference to cats in the Holy Bible, despite their representation in Ancient Egyptian art and artefacts.
+Strangely, I can find no reference to cats in the Holy Bible, despite their representation in Ancient Egyptian art and artifacts.

 Cats are obligate carnivores.
 Because they live with us, however, they suffer many of our diseases.
 They suffer heart disease and cancer, skin disease and arthritis, diabetes and chronic bowel disorders.
 We come to accept these as part of normal life for our cats, just as we do for ourselves.
 We believe that older cats should expect illness.
 This is wrong.
 Old age is not a disease, nor is disease an inevitable part of life.
 Our cats should be able to live to a healthy old age, dying with dignity when the time is right for them.
 Cats who are reared on a natural diet and not over-vaccinated appear to be able to do this very well.